gher-uliege/DINCAE.jl/README.md

 # DINCAE.jl

 DINCAE (Data-Interpolating Convolutional Auto-Encoder) is a neural network to reconstruct missing data in satellite observations.
-This repo contains the julia port of DINCAE.
+This repository contains the julia port of DINCAE.
 The original [python code](https://github.com/gher-ulg/DINCAE) is no longer maintained.

 Utilities (for plotting and data preparation) are available in a separate repository https://github.com/gher-ulg/DINCAE_utils.jl